Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ## Working around content restrictions

-YouTube has an extensive content moderation system, so you may occasionally encounter videos that cannot be played.
+YouTube has an extensive content moderation system, so you may occasionally encounter videos that cannot be played — and, thus, downloaded.
 The two most common reasons for that are:

 - The video is blocked in your country, which happens when it features content that the uploader has not licensed for use in your region.
-- The video is age-restricted, which happens when it features content that is not suitable for minors, as determined by YouTube or the uploader themselves.
+- The video is age-gated, which happens when it features content that is not suitable for minors, as determined by YouTube or the uploader themselves.

-The way region-based restrictions work is fairly straightforward — YouTube identifies if your IP address maps to one of the blocked countries and prohibits access to the video if so.
+The way region-based restrictions work is fairly straightforward — YouTube identifies whether your IP address maps to one of the blocked countries and prohibits access to the video if that's the case.
 There is not much that can be done about it, other than using a VPN to spoof your location.

-For age-based restrictions, on the other hand, YouTube does not infer any information about the client, but rather relies on the user's consent.
+For age-based restrictions, on the other hand, YouTube does not infer any information from the client, but rather relies on the user's consent.
 This is done by having the user sign in to their account and confirm that they are 18 years or older:

 ![Age-restricted video](age-restricted-video.png)

 It's possible to simulate the same flow programmatically — by authenticating on the user's behalf and then passing cookies to the `/youtubei/v1/player` endpoint — but it's a very cumbersome and error-prone process.
 Luckily, there is a way to bypass this restriction altogether.

-For some reason, there is one obscure client that allows unauthenticated access to age-restricted videos: [embedded YouTube player used for Smart TV browsers](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801).
-To use it, change the initial request to look like this:
+Interestingly enough, there appears to be one obscure YouTube client that lets you access age-gated videos completely unauthenticated, and that's the [embedded player used for Smart TV browsers](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801).
+This means that if we impersonate this client in our request, we will get a working stream manifest for such videos, without worrying about cookies or user credentials.
+To do that, updated the initial request body as follows:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w